FAQs

 Unfortunately, as livestock graze on the fields when they’re not being used as a campsite, dogs are not allowed on site except guide / support dogs.

-Any illegal drugs or substances, any weapons, alcohol in possession of under 18s, glass bottles and jars, fireworks / flares and Chinese lanterns.
+Illegal drugs or substances, weapons, alcohol in possession of under 18s, glass bottles and jars, fireworks / flares, petrol generators or Chinese lanterns.

 We hope you don’t have to cancel, but if you do, all cancellations must be sent to the event organisers by email and are subject to the following conditions: